heghness/ucx_trans/README.md

 # Transfer file using UCX

-This project is a demo transfer file with the UCX.
+This project is a demo which transfers given file with the UCX.

 First you should install the UCX: